aguyname/SFIio/README.md

 # SFIio - Specfic file index io library
 ## Features
--is a fast C lightweight C libaray made for applications such as 'Self Modifing code', updating config files -It's memory safe and uses Arena allocator's for fast allocation and avoiding memory fragmentation (you can view valgrind report's and the screenshots provided in the (`repo`) folder)
+is a fast C lightweight C libaray made for applications such as 'Self Modifing code', updating config files It's memory safe and uses Arena allocator's for fast allocation and avoiding memory fragmentation (you can view valgrind report's and the screenshots provided in the (`repo`) folder)
--
 ## Use cases:
 1.'Self Modifing code'
 i.e program's that rewrite their own code